radeonxray/UFO-Exam/README.md

 But as with the exception for using the "_any_"-keyword, arguments for using "//_@ts-ignore_" can also be made, due to some libraries perhaps lacking proper _TS_ support and documentation.

-The project was developed using technologies such as _React.js_ and _NodeJS_, special libraries (@types/) had to be downloaded in order to proper function with _TS_ as seen in the picture below, showing the projects [dependencies](https://nodejs.org/en/docs/meta/topics/dependencies/).
+Our project was developed using the technologies _React.js_ and _NodeJS_.
+Special libraries (@types/) had to be downloaded in order to proper function with _TS_ as seen in the picture below, showing the project's [dependencies](https://nodejs.org/en/docs/meta/topics/dependencies/).
 These are also the libraries that can help avoid the need to use
 "//_@ts-ignore_"

 ![alt_text](/BlogAssignment/tsDependencies.png)